easyfirst/docker-howto/blog.mvc/README.md

 }
 ```

-Now Add the db connection string to the project (startup.cs).
+Now Add the db connection string to the project (Startup.cs).
 Don't forget the using statements.
 ```
 using Microsoft.EntityFrameworkCore;